saulventura/K-means/README.md

 RFM analysis (Recency, Frequency, Monetary), a proven marketing model for customer segmentation, was used to elaborate the input variables for clustering.

+Some of the different techniques used to find a optimal number of clusters were: Elbow, Average Silhouette, and Gap Statistic methods.

 [See website project](https://saulventura.github.io/K-means/)